Haneen-Saymeh/Car-price-prediction-model-via-python/README.md

-This work is part of "Data Analysis with Python" online course by IBM powered by coursera The processes included in this work constitute of:
+This work is part of "Data Analysis with Python" online course by IBM powered by coursera.

+The processes included in this work constitute of:
 - Dataset Importing
 - Data Wrangling